Lester Koga from Barebottle Brewing Company sat with us and shared the brewery’s history.

 Barebottle Brewing Company Bernal Heights SF

-As far as running the business, one of the most rewarding aspects is the great people we surround ourselves with.
-Everyone in our company and this industry are aligned in making amazing products.
+When it comes to running the business, one of the most rewarding aspects is the great people we surround ourselves with.
+Everyone in our company and this industry is aligned in making amazing products.
 Our employees are incredibly talented, and we’ve made lifelong friends.
 Of course, we could all make more money elsewhere, but we choose to make and serve beer because there’s nothing quite like it.

 Can you tell us about any special events or promotions you offer annually?

-SF Beer week is the biggest time in the Bay Area craft beer world.
-It takes place in February each year and showcases how big and important craft beer is in our local market.
-It’s a week-long celebration of beer, with hundreds of events throughout the Bay.
+SF Beer Week is the biggest time in the Bay Area craft beer world.
+It takes place in February each year and showcases the significant role craft beer plays in our local market.
+It’s a week-long celebration of beer, featuring hundreds of events throughout the Bay Area.

 We’re also quickly approaching festival season.
 Once the weather gets warm, you’ll see Barebottle at beer festivals throughout the Bay Area.